DataDog/documentation/content/en/cloudcraft/account-management/enable-sso-with-generic-idp.md

 ---
-title: Enable SSO with a generic identity provider
+title: Enable SSO with a Generic Identity Provider
-kind: guide
+kind: documentation
 ---

 Enabling Single Sign-On (SSO) in Cloudcraft allows you and your teammates to simplify authentication and log-in access to Cloudcraft.